tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

        itself.

-       It also has the advantage of allowing the PID control code to be exercised, yet produce identical results to Section 2 with the following additional constants:
+       It also has the advantage of allowing the PID control code to be exercised, yet to still produce identical results to Section 2 by using the following consensus parameters:

+           bwauthpid=1 bwauthdescbw=1 bwauthbestratio=1 bwauthcircs=0
+           bwauthkp=10000 bwauthti=0 bwauthtd=0

+       This equivalence was proved in Section 3.1, and has been observed in practice.